 Several years ago, there was a Kobe craze.
 A whole myth emerged about this beef, and while it is fantastic, it is a high-end luxury item.
 This beef is native to Japan and comes from a herd of cattle that number in the thousands.
 It is quite rare.

 Kobe is a special version of Wagyu beef.
 The word Wagyu translates as Japanese beef, and the cattle that bear this name come from one of four breeds raised in Japan.
-You can import Wagyu, but it is quite expensive.
+You can import a Wagyu brisket, but it is quite expensive to buy.

 For this reason, American Wagyu emerged.
 It is these briskets that you can buy in specialty stores and online, which include the popular Snake River Farms Brisket.
 I want to be honest with you about this beef.
 Cuts labeled as American Wagyu may contain some DNA from Wagyu cattle.
 It does not imply that these cattle have purely descended from the Japanese breeds.